Algiers Morris Jeff Park got a makeover for NORD’s Day of Giving

 ALGIERS, La.
-(WGNO) — Nearly 100 volunteers got their hands dirty in Algiers for NORD’s annual Day of Giving.
+(WGNO) — Nearly 100 volunteers got their hands dirty in Algiers for the New Orleans Recreational Department’s (NORD) annual Day of Giving.

 Members of the Global Company Convergint Technologies got to work at Morris Jeff Park painting and hammering away to refurbish the recreational area, which is the new home to newly renovated tennis and pickleball courts.